How Change in Circumstances Forms Work

 - Provide documentation that indicates that you or your family underwent notable changes in your financial situation recently.
 Some examples of that includes:

 - Signed & dated copy of most recent tax return, including W2(s) and/or 1099(s)

 - Recent pay stubs

 - Once/if approved, your financial aid award will be adjusted to reflect your current financial circumstances - i.e. an increase in financial aid.

-There are some cases where a student may be unable to provide the financial information of a parent/guardian.
-College & universities may be able to grant a dependency override.
-It is usually a longer process and will require submitting supporting documentation.
-If you are unable to provide your parent/guardian financial documents for FAFSA purposes, get in touch with your high school counselor to explain your specific situation.
+There are some cases in which a student may be unable to provide the financial information of a parent/guardian such as tax returns and pay stubs.
+Colleges & universities may be able to grant a dependency override, which is usually a longer process and will require submitting supporting documentation.
+If you are unable to provide your parent/guardian’s financial documents for FAFSA purposes, get in touch with your high school counselor to explain your specific situation.
 They can support you in contacting your prospective college’s financial aid office and speak to a counselor/advisor.
 They will provide the specific process on how to appeal for a dependency override (dependent to independent).
-Dependency overrides are for complex familial situations and cannot be used as a way to receive more aid.
-Some common scenarios include:
+Dependency overrides are typically available for students with complex familial situations, such as:

 - Those experiencing insecure housing (McKinney-Vento Homeless Assistance Act)

 - Those living in foster care

 - Those who are emancipated minors